Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Introduction

 \section{Introduction}

-Black hole X-ray binaries (BHBs) consist of a black hole (BH) that accretes matter from a nearby companion star, releasing substantial amounts of energy as X-ray photons through gravitational potential energy loss \citep{schatz2006x}.
+Black hole X-ray binaries (BHBs) consist of a black hole (BH) that accretes matter from a nearby companion star, releasing substantial amounts of energy as X-ray photons through gravitational potential energy loss \citep{novikov1973astrophysics}.

 Two properties, mass (M) and dimensionless spin ($a_*$), uniquely define a BH in general relativity via the Kerr metric.
-The mass of the BH can be determined empirically using the mass function of a binary system and the radial velocity \citep{kulkarni2019}.
-The value of $a_*$ can range in amplitude from zero, representing a non-spinning Schwarzschild hole, to one, representing a maximally rotating Kerr hole \citep{remillard2006x}.
+The mass of the BH can be determined empirically using the mass function of a binary system and the radial velocity \citep{casares2014mass}.
+The value of $a_*$ can range in magnitude from zero, representing a non-spinning Schwarzschild hole, to one, representing a maximally rotating Kerr hole \citep{remillard2006x}, with negative values representing a counter-rotating BH relative to the accretion disk \citep{shapiro1976black}.
+However, there is a practical maximum limit of $|a_*|\simeq 0.998$ caused by a counteracting torque from the photons captured by the BH as photons with negative angular momentum have a larger cross-section than photons with positive angular momentum \citep{thorne1974disk}.

 BHs have two characteristic radii: the event horizon, where the radial escape velocity equals the speed of light, making all information inside inaccessible to outside observers, and the innermost stable circular orbit (ISCO), which is the smallest stable orbit for orbiting matter, usually in the form of an accretion disk \citep{remillard2006x, heinicke2015schwarzschild}.
-As $a_*$ increases, the ISCO and event horizon shrink, and the ISCO radius approaches the event horizon radius.
+As $a_*$ becomes larger and more positive, the ISCO and event horizon shrink and the ISCO radius approaches the event horizon radius.

-The gas accreted from the companion star circularises and, via viscous drag forces, dissipates energy while exchanging angular momentum, forming an accretion disk which is observed to extend to the ISCO, or very proximate to it \citep{cui1997evidence, davis2006testing}.
+The gas accreted from the companion star circularises and, via viscous drag forces, dissipates energy while exchanging angular momentum, forming an accretion disk which, during soft states, section~\ref{sec:spectra}, is observed to extend to the ISCO, or very proximate to it \citep{cui1997evidence, davis2006testing}.

 X-ray spectral analysis provides important constraints on the properties and evolving characteristics of the accretion flow as well as the BH's properties (e.g., mass accretion rate $\dot{M}$ and $a*$, e.g., \citealt{fabian2014determination, zhao2021re}).